phamcongthuy/challenge/_live/a-sense-of-home.markdown

   - Antelope Valley
   - County of Los Angeles
   - City of Los Angeles
+project_measure: >-
-project_measure: "In just two years, ASOH has created 125 homes and has placed 185 youth in beds.
+  In just two years, ASOH has created 125 homes and has placed 185 youth in beds.
 We are currently creating a minimum of two homes per week, 130 homes over the next 12 months.
-We are powered by 3,000 volunteers giving over 300,000 hours annually.  \n\nASOH documents the effects of the home creation experience from beginning to end in multiple modalities.
-A pre-assessment  is administered & again 6 months and then a year after the home creation. \n\nIn 2 years all youth are still in homes, are on an upward trajectory in terms of career, education & emotional well being.\n\nThere are several formal psychological assessments that ASOH will be integrating into a more elaborate assessment process.
+We are powered by 3,000 volunteers giving over 300,000 hours annually.

+  ASOH documents the effects of the home creation experience from beginning to end in multiple modalities.
+A pre-assessment  is administered & again 6 months and then a year after the home creation.

+  In 2 years all youth are still in homes, are on an upward trajectory in terms of career, education & emotional well being.

+  There are several formal psychological assessments that ASOH will be integrating into a more elaborate assessment process.
 These instruments measure areas that are important for these youth for their recovery from trauma and their life-long success in life.
+These are:

+  * The Emotional Quotient Test – measuring all aspects of emotional intelligence

+  * The Trauma Symptom Inventory

+  * The Tennessee Self-Concept Scale

-These are:\n•\tThe Emotional Quotient Test – measuring all aspects of emotional intelligence\n•\tThe Trauma Symptom Inventory\n•\tThe Tennessee Self-Concept Scale\n•\tThe Behavioral Rating Inventory for Executive Function (BRIEF)\n\nAdditionally ASOH is inviting outside assessments that might affect policy .
-For example APS Fellow Eldar Shafir of Princeton University published in Vol. 341 of Science, that individuals functioned 10 IQ points higher when they were not living in scarcity.
-The National Scientific Council Report attributes substandard housing and separation from parent(s), among the main factors that are toxic to the developing brain."
+  * The Behavioral Rating Inventory for Executive Function (BRIEF)

+  Additionally ASOH is inviting outside assessments that might affect policy .
+  For example APS Fellow Eldar Shafir of Princeton University published in Vol.
+  341 of Science, that individuals functioned 10 IQ points higher when they were not living in scarcity.
+The National Scientific Council Report attributes substandard housing and separation from parent(s), among the main factors that are toxic to the developing brain.
 project_proposal_help:
   - 'Money '
   - Support of the city